-Rieke's end customers include, but are not limited to, Colgate, Conagra Brands, Dial Corporation, Ecolab, L'Oreal, Method, Nestlé, Purna Pharmaceuticals, PZ Cussons, RB (formerly known as Reckitt Benckiser), Starbucks, Thornton & Ross and Unilever.
-We also supply major container manufacturers around the world such as Berenfield, Berlin Packaging, BWAY/Mauser, Cleveland Steel Container, Greif, North Coast Container and Tricorbraun.
-Rieke maintains a customer service center that provides technical support as well as other technical assistance to customers.
+Rieke's end customers include, but are not limited to, agricultural chemical, consumer packaged goods, cosmetic, food, industrial chemical, paint, personal care, petroleum, pharmaceutical and sanitary supply chemical companies, warehouse clubs, retailers and fast food retailers.
+Rieke may provide its products directly to the end customer, but the end customers may also specify that our products be provided to fillers or packagers.
+We also supply major container manufacturers around the world.
+Rieke maintains a customer service center that provides technical support, as well as other technical assistance to customers.

-Rieke has manufacturing and distribution facilities in the United States, Mexico, the United Kingdom, Germany, China, India and Vietnam.
+Rieke has manufacturing and distribution facilities in the United States, Mexico, the United Kingdom, Germany, Italy (as a result of the January 2019 acquisition of Plastic Srl), China, India and Vietnam.